chalk/chalk/readme.md

 `chalkStderr` contains a separate instance configured with color support detected for `stderr` stream instead of `stdout`.
 Override rules from `supportsColor` apply to this too. `supportsColorStderr` is exposed for convenience.

+### createSupportsColor

+Create a [`supportsColor()`](https://github.com/chalk/supports-color) function based on a given stream.
+Used internally and handled for you, but exposed for convenience.

 ### modifierNames, foregroundColorNames, backgroundColorNames, and colorNames

 All supported style strings are exposed as an array of strings for convenience. `colorNames` is the combination of `foregroundColorNames` and `backgroundColorNames`.